 Do you know how much money football brings to the University of Alabama?

-I'm I'm absolutely money we're talking about.
+I'm absolutely talking about that.

 Notre Dame didn't want to hire Urban Meyer because Urban Meyer wanted to lower their academic standards, so he went to Florida.